mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:11:14 But most people who are software developers can surely do that.

-00:11:18 Put another way, out of those 40,000 people, if just 100 of them pay $10 a month, that will also fund Macedon.
+00:11:18 Put another way, out of those 40,000 people, if just 100 of them pay $10 a month, that will also fund Mastodon.

 00:11:25 So it's very achievable that we could end up in a world that is not ad-ridden, tracker-ridden, surveillance capitalism that's trying to trick us or manipulate us into doing things, but these really nice open places that we can move around as our values match, you know?